Descending into the depths¶

 Now that we’ve got everything set up we need to actually handle the descend message.
 In

-we’ll add the following message handling.
+GameLevelState:handleMessage we’ll add the following message handling.

-if prism.messages.Descend:is(message) then
+if prism.messages.DescendMessage:is(message) then

 end